gabriel-rausch/grunt-amp-validator/README.md

 # grunt-amp-validator

-> A Grunt plugin to wrap the validator of Google AMP.
+> A Grunt plugin to wrap AMP HTML ⚡ Validator.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`